iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/PPM APG Forms Analysis.md

 \end{aligned}
 $$

-Unfortuately, this is still different from what Nesterov did the chapter 2 of his book.
+Unfortunately, this is still different from what Nesterov did the chapter 2 of his book.
-But after some simplications we can get there because:
+But after some implications we can get there because:

 $$
 \begin{aligned}